 Motions Practice Transformed: What the Proposed Civil Justice Reform in Ontario Means for Litigants

-The Ontario Superior Court of Justice and the Ministry of the Attorney General have proposed significant reforms to the Rules of Civil Procedure in the Civil Rules Review Phase 2 Consultation Paper.
-The proposed changes are aimed at creating a more efficient and accessible civil justice system.
-Our overview of the proposed changes and key differences from the existing Rules can be found here.
+The Ontario Superior Court of Justice and the Ministry of the Attorney General have proposed significant reforms to the Rules of Civil Procedure in the Civil Rules Review Final Policy Report.
+Building on the Phase 2 Consultation Paper, but with changes in key areas, the proposed changes in the Final Policy Report are aimed at creating a more efficient and accessible civil justice system.
+Our overview of the proposed changes and key differences from the existing Rules and the Final Policy Report can be found here.

 The Civil Rules Review Working Group focused the bulk of their proposed reforms on two interlocutory procedures: discoveries and motions.
 This post addresses the key changes proposed for motions practice.
 The key changes proposed for discoveries can be found here.

-All requests for relief that are contested—in other words, any dispute that under the present-day Rules would be considered subject for a motion—will be reviewed in a Directions Conference.
-The Directions Conference Judge will have the power to: 1) decide the issue on the spot; 2) order the parties to attend a further Directions Conference; or 3) schedule a formal motion.
-Gone are the days when parties were entitled to bring motions over any disputed interlocutory issues.
+All requests for relief that are contested—in other words, any dispute that under the present-day Rules would be considered subject for a motion—must first be reviewed in a Directions Conference.
+As described above, the Directions Conference Judge will have the power to decide the issue on the spot, order the parties to attend a further Directions Conference, or schedule a formal motion.
+Gone are the days when parties were unilaterally entitled to bring motions over any disputed interlocutory issues they wished.

 Implications for In-House Counsel